TiagoST11/Desafio-Titanic/README.md

 # Importando as bibliotecas necessárias

-import pandas as pd
+import pandas as pd;
-import numpy as np
+import numpy as np;
-import matplotlib.pyplot as plt import seaborn as sns
+import matplotlib.pyplot as plt;
+import seaborn as sns;

 # Permitir visualizar todas as colunas